Loss of smell could join list of COVID-19 symptoms, Omaha physicians say

 Many viruses that cause common colds cause inflammation that can obstruct the nose, Barnes said.
 Neurons responsible for smell sit high in the nasal cavity.
 Allergies and chronic sinus conditions also can diminish smell.

-Decreased sense of taste, on the other hand, comes not because there’s anything wrong with the taste buds but because smell plays a significant role in people’s ability to taste.
+Decreased sense of taste comes not because there’s anything wrong with the taste buds but because smell plays a significant role in people’s ability to taste.

 Taste receptors in the mouth pick up only sweet, sour, bitter, salty and umami, the savory meat taste.
 “It’s smell that gives us flavor, the nuances between coffee and cherry and vanilla and chocolate,” Barnes said.